The costume shop works on hats for the toy soldiers in Babes in Toyland

 Hand sanitizer will be available throughout our space.

 Paper towels and general-purpose cleaners will also be available.
-Students should assist with wiping down surfaces (tabletops, chairs, counters, doorknobs, etc.) before and after class.
+Students should assist with wiping down tabletops after class.

 Minimizing Exposure

-If you or a family member has been exposed to someone with COVID-19, influenza, or another highly communicable disease, or are experiencing any related symptoms, follow Minnesota Department of Health recommendations for quarantine, masking or monitoring.
+If you or a family member have been exposed to a highly contagious disease, like COVID-19 or influenza, OR if you are experiencing any related symptoms - please follow Minnesota Department of Health recommendations for quarantine, masking, and monitoring.
+Recommendations as of Fall 2025 are shown below.

-If you or your student tests positive for COVID-19 or is ill with another highly communicable disease, let our co-op’s Leadership Team know via an email to PlanetHomeschoolMN@gmail.com.
-One of our co-op’s lead volunteers will make a general forum post that a member of our community is ill, and to watch for symptoms.
-If you are comfortable doing so and have the energy, also notify your contacts at PHS (your instructors, classmates, etc.) directly.
+If you or a member of your family tests positive for a highly contagious disease (like covid), and you think you may have exposed others at a Planet Homeschool event - let our co-op’s Leadership Team know immediately.
+They will make a general forum post that a member of our community is ill, and to watch for symptoms.
+If you are comfortable doing so and have the energy, you may also notify your close contacts at PHS directly.

 Questions?